andr3wli/parameterized_excel/README.md

 # Parameterized Excel reports

-The goal of this repo is simple: to generate reproducible reports with Excel to be sent to clients and stakeholders.
+## Introduction

+This repo demonstrates how to generate an Excel report using randomly generated data/column names/branch location names.
+The data used in this script is randomly generated and does not represent any real financial data.
+It is intended to demonstrate how to manipulate data in R and create an Excel report.
 This repo was inspired by [Parameterized reporting](https://bookdown.org/yihui/rmarkdown/parameterized-reports.html) in RMarkdown.
-Many companies/clients require an Excel spreadsheet,

-**NOTE:** The data was randomly generated with the `runif` function.
-The template was inspired by the cash flow statement excel template from [ExcelDataPro](https://exceldatapro.com/cash-flow-statement/).
-The branch names were randomly generated (slightly modified) by [Fantasy Name Generators](https://www.fantasynamegenerators.com/).
-This is just an example of how to generate excel spreadsheet reports these numbers are not reflective of anything else!

-As well, this example requires the data to be tidy.
-In a similar task, I queried and cleaned the data before putting it in this script.

-## Requirements
+## Installation

- The code was written with R version 4.2.1.
-The Excel template and output was created on Version 2212.
-Lastly, the package `openxlsx` was used to write and edit the Excel worksheets.
-You can install via cran:
+To run this script, you will need to have R installed on your computer along with the required packages openxlsx and dplyr.
+You can install the required packages using the following code:

  ```
  install.packages("openxlsx")
+ install.packages("dplyr")
  ```

-## How to generate multiple worksheets

-* Read in and join all the data sources.